ReznoRMichael/html-javascript-css-jquery-assassins-creed-card-memory-game/README.md

 ## Features
 * Board of 18 cards (9 pairs)
 * Card images for pairs are randomly choosen each restart from a base of 34 total (it's easy to add more)
+* Random array shuffling using the Fisher-Yates algorithm in pure JavaScript
 * Custom graphics (includes my own screenshots)
 * Card mouse hover effects
 * Card clicking animations